Titouan-Schotte/Discord-Simple-Token-Grabbers-Protector/README.md

 #### Why this little console ?

-Just to show you when your token as been cleared
+Just to show you when your token as been cleared.

-## How to trust this app ?
+## 🤝 How to trust this app ? 🤝

 Most of the protections for your token on the internet are at times token grabbers.
 Just go to YouTube and look at the comments of some videos about this.